department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 You can test your local secrets with the `check-local-secrets` utility.

 # What's done by hand?
 Unfortunately, our robots can't do 100% of activities.
 At least not yet.
 The following activities must be done by a human.
+- Secret management
 - Creating or modifying integrations with Pingdom, e.g. Slack or Statuspage.io
 - Deleting checks
-- Determining integration and user IDs.
+- Determining integration and user IDs

 ## How to determining integration and user IDs